 Be sure to attach the URL of this article if needed for more expedient and efficient guidance.

-If you find nothing wrong with your mouse and there’s no problem with the programs, then try to memorize when was the problem appears.
-If the issue appears after you installing or updating your apps, then you can try to uninstall the program or turn to the previous version.
+If you find nothing wrong with your mouse and there’s no problem with the programs, then try to memorize when the problem appears.
+If the issue appears after you install or update your apps, then you can try to uninstall the program or turn to the previous version.

 If you have tried all the methods above and the problem persists, then there should be some hardware issues in your mouse.
 You should contact your mouse manufacturer and get your mouse ready for repair or replacement.